The Homesteads, Essex: History

 Historically, the land at The Homesteads was home to Potters Farm and Abbots Hall Farm.
 In the late 1890s, 450 acres of farmland north of Southend Road on the eastern boundary of Corringham was sold to housing developer Homesteads Ltd., who planned to develop the land into a housing estate.
 Homesteads Ltd. named it Balstonia; it has been theorised that Balstonia was named after a senior officer from Homesteads Ltd. who was named Balston.
 By the 1930s, the estate itself had also become known as The Homesteads, which is said to have reflected its early character; the early estate was formed from an ad-hoc collection of smallholdings and houses, namely bungalows, with most homes having no gas, electricity, piped water or sewage links, like other 19th century homes.
 The area is still generally known as The Homesteads today, which has become its name in official usage.

-Homesteads Ltd. planned for Balstonia to comprise of two parts, one to the south of the London, Tilbury and Southend Railway divided into seven avenues and one to the north of the railway line which was never constructed; construction of Balstonia was stopped by the outbreak of the First World War, and the rising poverty and mortality in the 1920s and 1930s ended the incentive for continued development.
+Homesteads Ltd. planned for Balstonia to consist of two parts, one to the south of the London, Tilbury and Southend Railway divided into seven avenues and one to the north of the railway line which was never constructed; construction of Balstonia was stopped by the outbreak of the First World War, and the rising poverty and mortality in the 1920s and 1930s ended the incentive for continued development.

 After the Second World War, many of the original homes in The Homesteads were sold off, demolished and redeveloped into more modern and dense housing.
 What had remained of Potters Farm was redeveloped into new road and housing, while flooding from the local River Hope necessitated further redevelopment in the southern part of the estate.
 Today, the estate forms a large residential area in Stanford-le-Hope, with few retail or leisure facilities, including no schools or bus links.
 In the 2021 census, it had a recorded population of 8,452 people.